Canadian Industrial Participation in The F-35 Joint Strike Fighter program

 At the same time, the prime contractors and their principal suppliers may need to make changes to their supply chains as production rates increase, which could affect the amount of work available to companies in Canada.

 As well, over the long-term, there may be other development opportunities to upgrade the aircraft's technology.
-Such work would represent additional opportunities not currently reflected in the data received by Industry Canada from the prime contractors.
+Such work would represent additional opportunities not currently reflected in the data received by Innovation, Science and Economic Development Canada from the prime contractors.

 Finally, sustainment opportunities will become available as global and domestic needs for maintenance and training are more clearly defined.
 At this stage of the Program, sustainment planning is still on-going and one sustainment opportunity has been identified for companies in Canada as of June/July 2012 reporting.
 However, over the life of the Program, substantial opportunities will be available in areas such as engine and airframe maintenance, component repair, and pilot and maintainer training.
 Companies in Canada will have the opportunity to compete for work, not only on domestic sustainment, but on sustainment for the global fleet.
 Except for one example, the value of sustainment opportunities is not yet included in the projections of industrial benefits for companies in Canada.